Why we elect the leaders we do; a former journalist looks in the mirror—and cringes!

 “So what is it about Trinidad and Tobago that results in our putting corrupt politicians in office election after election?
 It is, arguably, the fact that we are too simple to care and perhaps the fact that we are a ‘laissez-faire’ people.”

-Former Newsday political reporter Akilah Holder shares her concerns about the political culture in Trinidad and Tobago:
+Former political reporter Akilah Holder shares her concerns about the political culture in Trinidad and Tobago:

 In the Trinidad Express of Tuesday 15 August, 2017, I read a beautiful article, headlined “Ferry fiasco symptom of systemic problem,” written by Raffique Shah.